Blue Louisa: A blog Covering Central Virginia & national politics from a progressive perspective

 While Republican Dan Braswell, also running for the open Commissioner of the Revenue seat, and Eric Purcell currently running unopposed for the open Louisa Supervisor seat, discussed their plans at the AG fair for using social media to reach voters.
 Yet weeks later, neither has a working campaign page.

-Although in Eric's defense, he says that he has information ready to be posted, and he confirmed at the recent Rural Broadband Summit that he will be getting together with his IT person about getting it online.
+Although Purcell claims that he has information ready to be posted, and confirmed this agian at the recent Rural Broadband Summit that he will be getting it online.
 While Braswell is seemingly content to let his personal FB page double as his campaign page.

 Troy Painting who is running a quixotic campaign for Sheriff appears to be relying on the volume of his signs around the county to win the day, and has no Web or Facebook campaign page.